POEMS

 so hot & hard & sharp words

-slice you like thick white cheese
+slice you like thick white cheese& you’re only seventeen

 but watching them you know